siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 compilation requires searching an (almost) unbounded parameter space and selecting optimal values based on templated recipes ("reference flows") and process constraints derived from foundries, EDA vendors, IP providers, and design experts.
+A sizable portion of the EDA field over the last 50 years have been focused on tackling these NP-hard problems.
 The number of physical design concerns has been steadily increasing with every process node since the beginning of Moore's Law.
 Designing production grade silicon solutions in state of the art process nodes (16nm and below) requires expert knowledge in a broad set of highly specialized hardware design domains:

 * physical floorplanning
 * static timing analysis